My story

 It was my homes that allowed me to play with interior design of space.
 This was often governed by tight budgets and existing furniture.
 My husband has always been my most challenging client although fortunately he shares my love of colour.
 We started with his bachelor pad, a spacious 60’s flat with a blue bathroom suite, a hotchpotch of post war utility furniture and a three piece suite that I wouldn’t have chosen but with which we were to spend many years.
 Here we had our initial foray into wall papering, Sanderson pink ribbed paper donated by Dad.
 We put it up and went to bed despondent; it looked dreadful, huge bubbles and damp patches, we were sure it would all have to come off but by the following morning it had settled and looked really rather good.

-First homes
+First house

 We bought our first house, a Victorian terrace in West London from an architect and his wife.
-They had completely renovated and there was a wonderful decked area at the back with vines growing over a pergola, this before the big trend for decking.
+They had completely renovated and there was a wonderful, decked area at the back with vines growing over a pergola, this before the big trend for decking.
 I managed to find a colour scheme that elevated our peach beige coloured sofa and chairs.
 We painted the walls apricot and the cornice a deep salmon pink.
 The abstract curtain fabric was a vivid green with electric blue, yellow, red and white.
 I had my first experience of kitchen design; we replaced the budget units with quality mid-range cabinets and appliances.
 On reflection the red and white spotted tiles were probably overkill, hard on the eyes but you need to make mistakes in order to learn.

 Next we moved to a red brick Edwardian semi in Reigate.
 With tall ceilings and large sash windows it was a wonderfully light house with a panelled dining room and plenty of scope to flex my design muscles.
 We replaced the mundane louvered wardrobe doors with sleek ash panels made by my brother-in-law who was training with renowned furniture designer John Makepeace.
 Those ash doors were to come with us for use in future houses and now adorn our dressing room.